30th March 2020 - A challenging month...

-Year 12 parents are invited in this half term for progress reviews with subject teachers at our Consultation Evenings which take place on Thursday 22nd and 29th November from 4pm to 8pm.
-As we move ever closer to Christmas, mock examinations are approaching, with Year 13 examinations beginning on Monday 17th December and Year 12 examinations a couple of weeks after the Christmas break on Monday 21st January, both for one week.
+Year 12 parents are invited in this half term for progress reviews with subject teachers at our Consultation Evenings which take place on Thursday 21st and 28th November from 4pm to 8pm.
+As we move ever closer to Christmas, mock examinations are approaching, with Year 13 examinations beginning on Monday 16th December and Year 12 examinations a couple of weeks after the Christmas break on Monday 20th January, both for one week.

-We wish our students every success and to support them in their revision, there are two extra study days planned for Friday 30th November and Monday 3rd December.
+We wish our students every success and to support them in their revision, there are two extra study days planned for Friday 29th November and Monday 2nd December.
 Please also be aware however that Year 12 Criminology students have formal assessments on these days.

-A big welcome to all of our new students, parents, families and colleagues and students returning into year 13 and 14.
+A big welcome to all of our new students, parents, families and colleagues and students returning into Year 13 and 14.
 What a wonderful start to a new term.
 Lots of new faces, energy and enthusiasm coupled with bright blue skies in early September.

 I look forward to reporting further on our achievements throughout the year.